konkor/cpufreq/docs/_installation/gnome.md

 ## Official repository [extensions.gnome.org](https://extensions.gnome.org/extension/1082/cpufreq/)
 You have to select `Install...` or `Install Updates...` in the extension menu after installation/updating to finish the configuration.

 _You could try to install the extension through the Gnome Software center.
-It's available in many modern distibutions._
+It's available in many modern distributions._